StuartLab/MiNA/README.md

 :exclamation: __PLEASE READ THIS SECTION BEFORE USING THE MACROS__ :exclamation:

 Is this set of macros suitable for your data?
 MiNA relies fluorescence microscopy, binarized signals, and morphological skeletons to provide several parameters describing the mitochondrial morphology captured in a micrograph.
 These parameters can be helpful, but the user must ensure the analysis was accurate for their case before going further.
 It is important to understand the limitations of the analysis and where you may run into more or less accurate depictions of the true mitochondrial structure.
-This analysis aims to estimate topological relationships and mitochondrial dimensions, but can not necessarily report the absolute physical truth.
-How close to the physical truth the measurements lay will depends on how closely the data matches the assumptions being made.
+This analysis aims to estimate topological relationships and mitochondrial dimensions, but its accuracy is primarily dependent on data being appropriate.

-### Assumptions
 The analysis makes a few assumptions regarding the shapes of mitochondria, the properties of the dataset, and the sample preparation itself.
 While it is unlikely to fully meet all requirements completely, the closer the data is to the requirements, the more faithful the  analysis will be.
 The assumptions are:
 * [x] Physically independent mitochondria are resolved.
 * [x] Mitochondria are tube-like or ellipsoidal.